Hurricane Frances: Meteorological history

 A strong tropical wave moved off the west coast of Africa on August 21.
 Moving under the base of the subtropical ridge, it moved westward for several days, remaining disorganized despite favorable conditions.
-Thunderstorms associated with the wave finally began organizing early on August 24 and the system became a tropical depression that evening.
+Thunderstorms associated with the wave finally began organizing on August 24 and the system became a tropical depression early the next day.
 Good upper-level outflow was observed in all but the eastern quadrants as the depression continued on its path, and it strengthened to tropical storm status on August 25, approximately 1420 mi east of the Lesser Antilles.

 The tropical storm, now named Frances, further intensified on August 26 in an environment of low vertical wind shear as its track bent to the west-northwest.
 Frances rapidly intensified, developing an eye and reaching hurricane strength late that afternoon.
 An approaching upper-level trough caused Frances to move more northwesterly on August 27.
 The cyclone reached its primary peak intensity of 135 mi/h on August 28.
 The hurricane turned back to its original westward motion on August 29, as the upper trough moved away the region and the subtropical ridge strengthened to Frances's north.

 Over the next day, the hurricane underwent an eyewall replacement cycle, during which the maximum sustained winds decreased to 115 mi/h.
 This weakening trend was short lived, and the storm reintensified during the afternoon of August 30, as vertical wind shear remained low.
 The storm continued strengthening as it turned west-northwestward, reaching its peak intensity of 145 mi/h on September 2 while 555 mi east-southeast of West Palm Beach, Florida.
 On September 2, Frances entered the Bahamas, passing directly over San Salvador Island and very close to Cat Island.
 The storm weakened to a Category 3 hurricane by 2 pm, which was initially attributed to inner core processes, but increasing westerly winds aloft, and the resultant vertical wind shear, was later determined to be the cause.
 On September 3, Frances passed into the vicinity of Abaco Island and directly over Grand Bahama while continuing to slowly weaken.
 The storm regained Category 2 hurricane intensity prior to passing over Grand Bahama Island and also slowed in forward speed due to a weakness in the subtropical ridge to its north.
 Parts of South Florida began to be affected by squalls and the outer rainbands of the hurricane at this time.
 Gusts from 40 mph to as high as 87 mph were reported from Jupiter Inlet to Miami.